Quiver Quantitative

 Requesting Data

-To add CNBC Trading data to your algorithm, call the AddData method.
-Save a reference to the dataset Symbol so you can access the data later in your algorithm.
+so you can access the data later in your algorithm.

-class QuiverCNBCDataAlgorithm(QCAlgorithm): def Initialize(self) -> None: self.SetStartDate(2019, 1, 1) self.SetEndDate(2020, 6, 1) self.SetCash(100000) self.symbol = self.AddEquity("AAPL", Resolution.Daily).Symbol self.dataset_symbol = self.AddData(QuiverCNBCs, self.symbol).Symbol
+class QuiverCNBCDataAlgorithm(QCAlgorithm): def initialize(self) -> None: self.set_start_date(2019, 1, 1) self.set_end_date(2020, 6, 1) self.set_cash(100000) self.aapl = self.add_equity("AAPL", Resolution.DAILY).symbol self.dataset_symbol = self.add_data(QuiverCNBCs, self.aapl).symbol

 Accessing Data

-def OnData(self, slice: Slice) -> None: if slice.ContainsKey(self.dataset_symbol): data_points = slice[self.dataset_symbol] for data_point in data_points: self.Log(f"{self.dataset_symbol} direction at {slice.Time}: {data_point.Direction}")
+def on_data(self, slice: Slice) -> None: if slice.contains_key(self.dataset_symbol): data_points = slice[self.dataset_symbol] for data_point in data_points: self.log(f"{self.dataset_symbol} direction at {slice.time}: {data_point.direction}")

-To iterate through all of the dataset objects in the current Slice, call the Get method.
+To iterate through all of the dataset objects in the current Slice

-def OnData(self, slice: Slice) -> None: for dataset_symbol, data_points in slice.Get(QuiverCNBCs).items(): for data_point in data_points: self.Log(f"{dataset_symbol} direction at {slice.Time}: {data_point.Direction}")
+def on_data(self, slice: Slice) -> None: for dataset_symbol, data_points in slice.get(QuiverCNBCs).items(): for data_point in data_points: self.log(f"{dataset_symbol} direction at {slice.time}: {data_point.direction}")

 Historical Data

-To get historical CNBC Trading data, call the History method with the dataset Symbol.
+.
 If there is no data in the period you request, the history result is empty.

-# DataFrame history_df = self.History(self.dataset_symbol, 100, Resolution.Daily) # Dataset objects history_bars = self.History[QuiverCNBCs](self.dataset_symbol, 100, Resolution.Daily)
+# DataFrame history_df = self.history(self.dataset_symbol, 100, Resolution.DAILY) # Dataset objects history_bars = self.history[QuiverCNBCs](self.dataset_symbol, 100, Resolution.DAILY)

 For more information about historical data, see History Requests.